linsalrob/ComputationalGenomicsManual/ORFCalling/README.md

     TA CTA GTA ACT GAT AAT T                                                   (-3)
 ```

-An open reading frame can be *any* stretch of DNA that does not contain a sequence.
+An open reading frame can be *any* stretch of DNA that does not contain a stop codon.

 *Thought experiment:* In the above sequences, how many open reading frames are there?